 - Search Google Images with a URL.

-- Not accurately describe your services or products with sufficient detail other than general statements of dissatisfaction;
+- Inaccurately describe your services or products (other than general statements of dissatisfaction);

 - Directly or indirectly promote a competitor;